rezer-bleede/dbt-Workbench/PLUGIN_SYSTEM.md

 This document specifies the functional and behavioral requirements of the dbt-Workbench plugin system.
 It defines what the system must support without prescribing implementation details.
 Another agent is responsible for designing and implementing the concrete backend, frontend, configuration, and infrastructure changes.

+## Current Implementation Snapshot

+The Phase 10 implementation includes a FastAPI-based `PluginManager` that validates manifests, enforces capability and permission declarations, hot-reloads plugin folders, and exposes administrative APIs at `/plugins`.
+A React marketplace experience surfaces installed plugins, capability requirements, and enable/disable toggles.
+Plugins are discovered under `PLUGINS_DIRECTORY` (default `./plugins`) following the standardized layout described below, and the system can be disabled entirely with `PLUGIN_SYSTEM_ENABLED=false`.

 ---

 ## 1. Goals and Scope